 What do you think? do you agree?

-I, myself, am a friend, sister; cousin and pastor’s wife and I know for a fact that countless couples are in forlorn, burdensome marriages.
+I, myself, am a friend, sister; cousin, and pastor’s wife and I know for a fact that countless couples are in forlorn, burdensome marriages.
 Sometimes I wonder if folks are “taking” too much.
-These distressing unions cause them to cry out Robyn’s last word on subject: “When is enough enough?”
+These distressing unions cause them to cry out Robyn’s last word on the subject: “When is enough enough?”

-Christian talk show host, Joni Lamb, hosted a discussion around marital issues on her show on Daystar Christian television network.
+Christian talk show host, Joni Lamb, hosted a discussion around marital issues on her show on the Daystar Christian television network.

 On it was author, Wendy Treat.
 She described her parent’s marriage this way: ‘they just remained married’.